Caring for the Elderly with Parkinson’s Disease

 Be patient and understanding.
 Many seniors with Parkinson’s find that the disease takes a toll on their emotional well-being and also their own health.
 It’s important to be patient with your loved one and to offer support and understanding.
 Remember all the medical appointments, therapies, and treatments can be exhausting for them.

 Help with activities of daily living.
-Many seniors with Parkinson’s need assistance with activities like bathing, dressing, and eating.
+Many seniors with Parkinson’s need assistance with daily activities like bathing, dressing, and eating.
 If you’re able, pitch in and help out where needed.
 You might also want to consider hiring professional in-home care providers to help with these tasks.

 Encourage exercise.
 Exercise is important for people of all ages, but it’s especially beneficial for seniors with Parkinson’s.
 Exercise can help improve mobility, flexibility, and strength.
 It can help reduce stress and anxiety levels as well.
 Talk to your loved one’s doctor about safe and appropriate exercises for them to do at home or in a senior fitness class.